commitdev/companion/README.md

 ### What is the Companion?

-It is the collective open source knowledge base for all the voices of experts of everyone we connect within our community (you can be part of our community too!).
+It is the collective open source knowledge base for all the voices of experts of everyone we connect within the [Commit](https://commit.dev/) community (you can be part of our community too!).

 <details>